Dyslate/Autofarm-Leekwars/README.md

 # Autofarm-Leekwars
 Small python script to automatize farming on the game Leekwars.

+How to install:
+$ pip install -r requirements.txt

+How to run with gui:
-python autofarm.py gui
+$ python autofarm.py gui

-or
+How to run without gui:

-python autofarm.py
+$ python autofarm.py